git-pull/website/mentoring/faq.rst

      course and have my own websites.)

      It's like a manager from hell with unchecked Dunning-Kruger, anyone who challenges the soundness of their ideas is canned.
+Will refuse take your input.
+Fail to treat you as an equal or a partner.

      *Large organizations*